written 2011 following Levi Bellfield's

 It is seriously questionable whether society’s attempts at redress following an atrocity help the victims much.
 I think they may often only add further injury.
 And as a barrister defending the system said last night: the justice system is not about catharsis.
 It is there to serve society and its best ends.
 That these ends often don’t work in the interests of individuals is nothing unusual.
 Dumb but not unusual.
 That being so, people should understand that the way to come to terms with a damaging event is probably not through society’s processes.

-I read a piece in The Observer a while back that nailed this.
+I read a while back that nailed this.
 Carol Sarler was sexually assaulted by a stranger as a child but her parents chose not to report it and instead looked to their own pastoral resources for recovery.
 They saw their first duty to their daughter and not to criminal justice.
 Carol did recover and was saved the fall-out that comes from making such an ordeal a public matter.
 She was saved from a life condemned by media as “ruined forever”.
 Her family was spared the further indignity of being dragged through the court system where an adversarial defence counsel tries to maximise its client’s position.
 In the case of the Dowlers, issues were made of (shock!) the father having porn in his possession and (shock!)
 Milly having emotional problems typical of many a teenager.